 Infertility Counseling in Alpharetta, GA

-The best way to find out if this approach is for you is to schedule a complimentary 20 - 30 minute consultation.
-Depending on your therapist's availability, this consult may be held over the phone, via video, or in-person.
+The best way to find out if this approach is for you is to schedule a 15 minute consultation.
+Depending on your clinician’s availability, this consult may be held over the phone, via video, or in-person.

 What is Infertility?

-Sometimes, it is not very clear cut why infertility persists and in such cases, perhaps more than otherwise, there is an even greater need for support and counseling.
+Sometimes it is not clear why infertility persists, and in those cases, the need for emotional support and counseling can feel even more urgent.

 What is Infertility Counseling?